color logo

 www.nfib.com The National Federation of Independent Business (Look under “Issues” and then “Health Care” category.

 www.healthinsuranceinfo.net Created by Georgetown University Health Policy Institute, it provides Consumer Guides on Health Insurance for each of the 50 states in the US.
+(Note that the website lost it's funding and information is no longer updated regularly as of this writing.)

 www.ahrq.gov Agency for Healthcare Research and Quality.